Kaunogan/BORNE-ARCADE/README.md

         Press enter to play.
         Once the player loses, the game closes and he returns to the menu

-        Every 30 seconds of inactivity an old video is launched explaining the operation of adding tokens
+        Every 30 seconds of inactivity an video is launched explaining the operation of adding tokens

 -   Site